Available Projects

 Ai-Digital Nurse Avatar (ADiNA)

-Our AI Digital Nurse Avatar (ADiNA) is a GPT-driven graphical avatar that interacts with users through speech to administer patient intake questionnaires, medical scenario information gathering, and conversation with older adults for long-term psychosocial assessment purposes.
+Our AI Digital Nurse Avatar (ADiNA) is a GPT-driven graphical avatar that interacts with users through speech for medical scenario information gathering and conversation with older adults for long-term psychosocial assessment purposes.
 The primary objective of the initial use case, focused on interaction with older adults, is to build such AI-based tools to provide assistance to nurses and other care staff, helping reduce workload by serving as a possible initial point of communication with clients, and triaging communications during periods of overload.
 The avatars, potentially presenting different on-screen human appearances and voices, as best-suited to the preferences of each client, collect information through natural conversation and video-based interaction.
 The relevant information would then be conveyed to appropriate staff in an appropriate format, without necessitating travel to every client for every interaction.
 The prototype system architecture has recently been pilot-tested with nursing staff and older adults, from which we identified various areas of improvement we now wish to implement, in addition to other pre-existing needs.

 Research tasks include: